 The hopes of the indigenous allies in the documentary may sound naive to you, but progress seems to be being made.
 On June 16, 2021 Canada’s Senate passed Bill C-15, the United Nations Declaration on the Rights of Indigenous Peoples Act (the UNDRIP Act) into law.
 Canada has now officially adopted the tenets of the 2007 UN declaration on indigenous rights into principles protected and meant to be implemented by federal law.
 This seems to provide new legal grounding for land claims and could affect many aspects of Indigenous and Canadian life moving forward.

 The legal situation may be changing in ways that will be positive for indigenous people in Canada, but the relationship between settlers (and their descendants) and indigenous people may be what most needs to change.
 Near the end of Colonization Road, the distinguished writer Lee Maracle, who died shortly after Bill C-15 was passed, worries that indigenous people will never feel respected and whole and at home again in what has become Canada.
 Canada has forcibly separated indigenous people from their languages, their cultures, their families, and their territories in a slow-motion cycle of abuse, betrayal, and trauma for at least the last two hundred years.
-Indigenous people are still being educated in schools focused on settler culture and values and history and languages, and asked to assimilate, instead of being asked for advice, help, and mutual respect (watch from starting point to 40:50):
+Indigenous people are still being educated in schools focused on settler culture and values and history and languages, and asked to assimilate, instead of being asked for advice, help, and mutual respect.

 Part of the ideology of the settler culture in which I grew up assumes that conflict and competition and chauvinism are just natural to the human condition, and to someone who thinks like that, much of what is said in Colonization Road probably sounds absurdly naive.
 To be hopeful that settlers will really honour indigenous people, justice and fairness, try to make up for past wrongs and engage in sincere fair dealing moving forward, will sound fairy-taleish and unrealistic to many people.